 The booking widget above will point out the need for a reservation and advise you accordingly.

-To learn about one of northern Italy's main lines and a compelling one for tourists, see our Torino to Trieste Rail Map.
+To learn about one of northern Italy's main lines and a compelling itinerary for tourists, see our Torino to Trieste Rail Map.

 Take a look at our interactive demonstration of an Italian departure board, where you'll learn how to deal with trains at the train station.